The Doctrine of Imputation

 The doctrine of imputation teaches that while Adam’s sin is imputed to us because he is our natural federal head, God imputes or accredits the righteousness and suffering of Jesus to those who are in him and, conversely, imputes the sins of those redeemed to Christ.

-The doctrine of imputation teaches that while Adam’s sin is imputed to us because he is our natural federal head, God imputes or accredits the righteousness and suffering of Jesus to those who are in him and, conversely, imputes the sins of those redeemed to Christ.
+The doctrine of imputation teaches that while Adam’s sin is imputed to us because he is our natural federal head, God imputes or accredits the righteousness and suffering of Jesus to those who are in him and, conversely, imputes the sins of the redeemed to Christ.
 Imputation is based on Old Testament sacrificial structures seen in places such as the Day of Atonement, where the sins of the people are transferred to a scapegoat.
-The prophets Jeremiah and Isaiah provide even clearer foundations for the doctrine, which the NT authors build on.
-The apostle Paul provides the bulk of the NT teaching on imputation, clarifying that there are three ways in which imputation functions: Adam’s sin imputed to all of humanity; Christian’s sin imputed to Christ; and Christ’s righteousness imputed to Christians.
-It is the latter two of these imputations that Martin Luther famously called the “glorious exchange,” our sin for Christ’s righteousness.
-Such truth is a balm to Christian who fears standing the presence of a holy God wearing nothing but sin-stained garments.
+The prophets Jeremiah and Isaiah provide even clearer foundations for the doctrine, upon which the NT authors build.
+The apostle Paul provides the bulk of the NT teaching on imputation, clarifying three ways in which imputation functions: (1) Adam’s sin imputed to all of humanity; (2) the Christian’s sin imputed to Christ; and (3) Christ’s righteousness imputed to Christians.
+The latter two of these imputations Martin Luther famously called the “glorious exchange,” our sin for Christ’s righteousness.
+Such truth is a balm to the Christian who fears standing in the presence of a holy God wearing nothing but sin-stained garments.

 The doctrine of imputation teaches that in the doctrine of justification, God imputes or accredits the righteousness and suffering of Jesus to those who are in him and, conversely, imputes the sins of those redeemed to Christ.
 The 16th century Protestant reformer, Martin Luther, called this double imputation the “glorious exchange.”
 What is ours becomes Christ’s and what is Christ’s becomes ours.
 This doctrine has roots in the Old Testament and fully flowers in the New, especially in the letters of the apostle Paul.